MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-register-new-vendors.md

 ---
-title: Create a Supplier Card to Register a New Supplier
+title: Create a Vendor Card to Register a New Vendor (contains video)
 description: In this topic learn how to create a supplier card to register a new supplier or supplier and save supplier cards as a template.
 author: SorenGP
 ms.service: dynamics365-business-central